domenicquirl/comprehensive-rust/src/modules/modules.md

 <details>

+There are 3 hierarchical levels on which code can be organized in Rust.

-- Packages provide functionality and include a `Cargo.toml` file that describes how to build a bundle of 1+ crates.
+- _Packages_ provide functionality and include a `Cargo.toml` file that describes how to build a bundle of 1 or more _crates_.
-- Crates are a tree of modules, where a binary crate creates an executable and a library crate compiles to a library.
+- _Crates_ are a tree of _modules_, where a binary crate creates an executable and a library crate compiles to a library.
-- Modules define organization, scope, and are the focus of this section.
+- _Modules_ define organization, scope, and are the focus of this section.

 </details>